scikit-optimize/scikit-optimize/CONDUCT.md

 optimization, freely available to the reader and everyone else.
 As any other open source project, it requires a community of people who maintain and contribute to it.
-The quality of the project depends on the engagement and size of the community; thus you as a user of skopt directly benefit from creating positive environment that encourages people to contribute to the project.
+The quality of the project depends on the engagement and size of the community; thus you as a user of ProcessOptimizer directly benefit from creating positive environment that encourages people to contribute to the project.